• Skip to primary navigation

 Tartaric acid:

-• A white, crystalline acid occurring naturally in many fruits.
+• A white, crystalline acid occurs naturally in many fruits.
 It is not the same as cream of tartar, which is a weakened form of tartaric acid made by combining tartaric acid with potassium hydroxide.
 So, the cream of tartar is less acidic than the acid.

 • Tartaric acid plays a role in the fermentation of the drink, helps to make it bubbly, and preserves it.

-• You can buy food-grade tartaric acid at the chemist/drugstore, or online.
+• You can buy food-grade tartaric acid at the chemist/drugstore or online.

 Sugar